Quasi-Gorensteinness of extended Rees algebras: Results on the a -invariant and the core of an ideal

-\begin{rmk} The ring $\oplus_{i \in \mathbb{Z}} \mathcal{F}_i t^i$ is not Cohen-Macaulay in general.
-However, Hochster \cite{Ho72} showed that it is Cohen-Macaulay when $R$ is a polynomial ring (localized at the origin) over a field and $\mathcal{F}_1$ is a monomial ideal. \end{rmk}
+The ring $\oplus_{i \in \mathbb{Z}} \mathcal{F}_i t^i$ is not Cohen-Macaulay in general.
+However, Hochster \cite{Ho72} showed that it is Cohen-Macaulay when $R$ is a polynomial ring (localized at the origin) over a field and $\mathcal{F}_1$ is a monomial ideal.